 Hi doctor,

 I was scratched by a stray dog as he got excited while I fed him, and his nail scratched my knee.
 The dog was calm and had no unusual behavior.
 I washed the scratch and went to the emergency room for an injection.
-Doctor gave Rabivax and said immunoglobulin is not required as the scratch was not so deep.
+The doctor gave Rabivax and said immunoglobulin was not required as the scratch was not so deep.
 My description of the scratch would be a simple scratch with little redness.
 No blood came out.
-However, red dots are seen after 10 hours.
-I went back to the hospital, and also got immunoglobulin (Rabishield) for my piece of mind.
+However, red dots are seen after ten hours.
+I went back to the hospital and also got immunoglobulin (Rabishield) for my peace of mind.
 Now the scratch is a bit swollen.
 My question is, apart from the other four shots, should I do anything extra?
-Was I late in getting immunoglobulin (I took it within 12 hours)?
+Was I late in getting immunoglobulin?
+I took it within 12 hours.
 Should I even monitor the dog or relax?
 Kindly advise.

 Hi,